Design The North Wall

 2019/20 North Wall, Oxford

-We were delighted to be returning to Alchymy this year with BUMBLEBEE, a new monologue by co-founder of Wardrobe Ensemble and award-winning director and playwright Tom Brennan.
-Unfortunately, Alchymy Festival has been postponed (more on this here) but we are continuing to work on the project remotely, and we look forward to sharing it when the the time is right.
+We were delighted to be returning to Alchymy in 2020 with a new monologue by award-winning director and playwright Tom Brennan of Wardrobe Ensemble.
+Unfortunately, the 2020 Festival was postponed (more on this here), but we are continuing to develop the project remotely with Ellie Keel Productions, and we look forward to sharing it when the the time is right.